Our investigators and staff members work out of 8 regional research centers and the Kaiser Permanente Bernard J. Tyson School of Medicine.

-The Department of Research & Evaluation focuses on conducting research with real-world implications and translating findings into practice.
-The department is expanding and building scientific expertise in new research areas, including health services and implementation science, which helps the organization to understand how to provide better care for members, and the communities from which they come from, as well as bridge the gap between research and practice.
+Research scientists at our Department of Research & Evaluation conduct research with real-world implications and translate findings into practice.
+They build scientific expertise in new research areas, including health-services and implementation science, which helps us understand how to provide better care for members and the communities they come from, so we can bridge the gap between research and practice.

-The Institute for Health Research partners with members, clinicians, fellow researchers, and local and national organizations and aims to improve quality of life and reduce health disparities through patient, community, and policy-centered research.
-The institute's researchers study innovative technologies to enhance the impact and sustainability of evidence-based health care.
-The institute conducts research to address the Institute of Medicine's goals for a reformed health care system that is safe, effective, timely, efficient, equitable, affordable, and patient-centered.
+Research scientists at our Institute for Health Research partner with members, clinicians, fellow researchers, and local and national organizations to improve quality of life and reduce health disparities through patient, community, and policy-centered research.
+The institute’s researchers study innovative technologies to enhance the impact and sustainability of evidence-based health care.
+Their findings can be translated into clinical practice, health promotion, and policies to influence the health of individuals and populations.

-Mid-Atlantic Permanente Research Institute was established in 2000 and is the research core for Mid-Atlantic Permanente Medical Group, P.C., in collaboration with Kaiser Foundation Health Plan of the Mid-Atlantic States.
-The institute’s mission is to advance medical knowledge and improve the quality of care and health of our patients and communities we serve by conducting innovative scientific and clinical research.
-The institute’s primary research continues to be patient-focused, with major areas of study in infectious diseases, cardiovascular and metabolic research, oncology, and health informatics, as well as clinical trials.
+Established in 2000, the Mid-Atlantic Permanente Research Institute strives to advance medical knowledge and improve care quality and the health of our patients and everyone in our communities by conducting innovative scientific and clinical research.
+Research scientists at the institute conduct patient-focused research, with major areas of study being infectious diseases, cardiovascular and metabolic systems, oncology, and health informatics.